 Liability of Landlords and Property Managers in Bed Bug Cases

 When a landlord is negligent and leases a bed bug infested apartment, their tenants can seek compensation for injuries that are caused by that negligence.
 Landlords have many duties to their tenants.
 The breach of these duties include the following: leasing the Apartment with a pre-existing bed bug infestation; failing to assure, prior to leasing the Apartment to Plaintiffs, that the Apartment was free from bed bug infestation; failing to warn Plaintiffs about the presence of bed bugs and history of infestation in the Apartment, thereby preventing Plaintiffs from learning information which would have resulted in them not leasing the Apartment; failing to use due care and to employ reasonable and customary methods of promptly treating and eradicating any and all bed bug infestations in the Apartment, and keeping it free from infestation, prior to and during Plaintiffs’ tenancy; and failing to provide the Apartment in the condition as represented in the Lease Agreement.

-If you have experienced bed bugs, or are living in an infested apartment, contact the Rockville bed bug attorneys at Whitney, LLP.
+If you have experienced bed bugs, or are living in an infested apartment, contact our bed bug lawyer Rockville at Whitney, LLP.
 We have experience helping people with their bed bug situations and recovering significant compensation for bed bug bites, emotional distress from bed bugs, property damage from bed bugs, and other damages throughout Maryland.
-All consultations are free, and there are no out of pocket costs or expenses.
+All consultations are free.
 Call us today for your free case evaluation.